Kaww/Demoapp/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: 🚀 FEATURE REQUEST
+name: "\U0001F680 FEATURE REQUEST"
 about: Suggest an idea for this project
-title: ''
+title: FEATURE REQUEST - ...
 labels: enhancement
 assignees: Kaww